-- 1. Navigate to CONFIGURE > User Management > Local Users - 2.
-Click the Root user's Edit User icon below the Actions heading.
+1. Navigate to CONFIGURE > User Management > Local Users.

+2. Under Actions, click the Edit User icon for the user.

-In the Edit User page, if required, enter an optional description in the Description field.
-Enter a new password in the Password field and re-enter the password in the Confirm Password field.
+- 3. In the Edit User page, if required: - Enter an optional description in the Description field. - Enter a new password in the Password field. - Re-enter the password in the Confirm Password field.

 4. Click Save User.

-A green banner confirms the password change has been saved.
+A green banner confirms the password change is saved.